hicked/SYSC4001_A1/README.md

 f) [0.2 marks] Write examples of four privileged instructions and explain what they do and why they are privileged (each student should submit an answer for two instructions, separately, by the first deadline).

 - Switch to kernel mode
+This priviledged instruction switches the processor from user mode to kernel mode, which allows them to modify the Operating System/Kernel/Monitor.
+This includes the job sequencer, drivers, JCL (Job Control Language), and Interupt Processing.
+This is privileged because unrestricted access would allow user programs to corrupt the OS, potentially bypassing security measures, and giving unrestricted access to all other user programs.

 - Interrupt management
-If you can change the interrupt management, you can force any interrupt to go through while in the kernel space, which gives the interrupt handler elevated privileges.
+The interrupt manager is used to manage when interrupts get called, as well as how they are handled depending on the device.
+Being able to modify the interrupt management system is priviledged because malicious user programs could disable critical interrupts (like timer interrupts).
+If you can modify the interrupt management system (by changing the vector table), you can also redirect interrupts to malicious handlers Interrupt Servicing Routine (ISRs).

 - I/O control instuctions
 I/O control instructions allow the CPU to interact directly with I/O devices, controlling them and exchanging data with them.
-All I/O control instructions are privileged because the operating system must verify that the instructions are valid.
-Defining the instructions as prvileged prevents the user from performing illegal I/O operations, and forces the user to execute system calls for the operating system to perform the I/O.
+All I/O control instructions are privileged because the operating system normally must verify that the instructions are valid.
+If this can be modified, then invalid commands can be sent to the I/O devices, having unwanted, or unpredictable results.
+Defining the I/O instructions as privileged prevents the user from performing these illegal I/O operations, and forces the user to execute system calls for the operating system to perform the I/O which is safer.

 - Timer management
 The timer is used to ensure a user program never takes control of the CPU and gets stuck in a failed system call or infinite loop, preventing the OS from regaining control.
 The timer management instructions are used to control the timer and make sure it interrupts user instructions after a count of clock cycles, to let the OS regain control of the CPU.
-Timer management instructions are privileged because giving the user direct control over the timer could cause a program to prevent the timer from interrupting it, preventing the OS from regaining control of the CPU through the timer.
+Timer management instructions are privileged because giving the user direct control over the timer could cause a program to prevent the timer from interrupting it, preventing the OS from regaining control of the CPU through the timer and prevents the CPU from running other programs (multi-processing).

 g) [0.4 marks] A simple Batch OS includes the four components discussed in class: